-This award recognises significant institutional excellence in the innovative and effective application of technology-enabled learning and open and distance learning methodologies, which reach students who may not have otherwise participated in the learning or training experience.
+COL presents up to two awards recognising significant institutional excellence in the innovative and effective application of technology-enabled learning and open and distance learning methodologies, which reach students who may not have otherwise participated in the learning or training experience.
 Learn more

-The judging panels' decisions will be final and no correspondence will be entered into regarding the selection process.
+- The judging panels' decisions will be final and no correspondence will be entered into regarding the selection process.
 Appeals will not be entertained.

-All submissions (including courseware) for consideration by the judging panel will not be returned.
+- All submissions (including courseware) for consideration by the judging panel will not be returned.
 They will be kept by COL as exemplars of good practice.

-COL reserves the right to demonstrate the materials selected for an award with due acknowledgement to the organisations/institutions.
+- COL reserves the right to demonstrate the materials selected for an award with due acknowledgement to the organisations/institutions.

-COL regrets that it will not be able to respond to requests on the status of application submissions.
+- COL regrets that it will not be able to respond to requests on the status of application submissions.

 - COL will not normally cover travel and accommodation costs for award recipients to PCF, except for the recipients under the Distance or Online Learning Experience Award.